Images & Videos: How Not to Kill Your Performance?

 • Your videos can appear in Google search results ("Suggested Videos").

-Note: For background videos (Background Video) without sound and looping, direct hosting or via Vimeo (in clean mode) remains relevant, provided the file is drastically compressed.
+Note: For background videos without sound and in a loop, direct hosting or via Vimeo (in clean mode) remains relevant, provided the file is drastically compressed.

 Is your site too heavy?

-A performance audit often allows gaining precious seconds of loading time simply by optimizing media strategy.
+A performance audit often allows gaining precious seconds of loading time simply by optimizing the media strategy.

 FAQ: Media Optimization

 WebP is the current standard, supported by all modern browsers.
-AVIF offers even better compression but slightly less universal support (though growing).
+AVIF offers even better compression but its support is slightly less universal (though growing).
 Next.js handles this negotiation automatically.

 Is Cloudinary free?

-Cloudinary offers a generous free tier that suffices for most small to medium projects.
-For high-traffic sites, it's a paid solution that pays for itself through bandwidth savings and conversion gains.
+Cloudinary offers a generous free tier that is sufficient for most small to medium projects.
+For high-traffic sites, it is a paid solution that pays for itself through bandwidth savings and conversion gains.

 Should images be compressed BEFORE uploading to Next.js?